Priority Assessment Unit

 The project was procured through the Crown Commercial Service framework.

 The new, two-storey assessment unit is to the Emergency Department and accommodates:

 - Clean utilities

-The building envelope has been designed to be highly thermally efficient to reduce running costs and carbon emissions, and the picture windows will have solar control glass and integral brise soleil sunshading.
-A building energy management system (BeMS) will optimise energy use.
+The building envelope was designed to be highly thermally efficient to reduce running costs and carbon emissions, and the picture windows have solar control glass and integral brise soleil sunshading.
+A building energy management system (BeMS) optimises energy use.